davenquinn/Thesis/text/conclusion.md

 relatively complete record of early Mars history, analogous to Neoproterozoic reference sections in northern Namibia [@Hoffmann1996; @Hoffman1998] and Death Valley, California [e.g. @Corsetti2005a; @Petterson2011].
-We hope that Chapter 5 of this dissertation will serve as a similar guide to the history of the Mars surface environment over a period of global change.
+We hope that Chapter 5 of this thesis will serve as a similar guide to the history of the Mars surface environment over a period of global change.
 However, many more fragmentary records of Mars surface geological history exist.
 These sometimes capture higher levels of detail than the Syrtis Major stratigraphy, as